minhtrannhat/MyFTP/README.md

 # MyFTP

-A Python implementation of a FTP server.
+A Python implementation of a FTP client - server.
 Supports both TCP and UDP protocols.
 Tested on Python 3.11 and Python 3.10.

 ## Dependencies